AlstonChan/Netflix-Clone/README.md

 ### .env.vault

-I have use a [Dotenv Vault](https://www.dotenv.org/) services to store the my `.env` file as `.env` file ***SHOULD NOT*** be commit and push to a respository, I figured that the dotenv vault is a great place to store such file.
+I have use a [Dotenv Vault](https://www.dotenv.org/) services to store the my `.env` file as `.env` file **_SHOULD NOT_** be commit and push to a repository, I figured that the dotenv vault is a great place to store such file.
 You could and should delete this file if you plan on using your own vault to store the `.env` file or you simply wanted a remove a needless file.

 ## Deployment ![Vercel](https://img.shields.io/badge/vercel-%23000000.svg?style=for-the-badge&logo=vercel&logoColor=white)